 The narrower the topics, the smaller the audience resulting in fewer views and content interaction.
 Subsequently, the more time and effort it will take to develop the channel.

-It’s the same with viewers: they stick to videos to relax, have fun, or just to fill the time when they’re bored.
+It’s the same with viewers: they stick to videos to relax, have fun, or fill the time when bored.
 But while the viewer can get by without videos, a creator can not get by without consumers of their content.
-Therefore, if you have embarked on the path of blogging and want to succeed, it’s important to shoot not only what you personally like but also what is interesting to the audience.
+Therefore, if you have embarked on the path of blogging and want to succeed, it’s essential to shoot not only what you personally like but also what is attractive to the audience.
 Again, YouTube actively promotes only those videos that keep viewers on the site.